‘The Horror Is Still Out There’—Quantum Revisits ‘The Cabinet of Dr. Caligari’

 Weigel (played with convincing drama by Catherine Gowl) is a passionate socialist.
 Ignoring doctor’s orders, she rises from the wheelchair and addresses the audience as “Dear comrades.”
 She says we’re here for the purpose of “building socialism,” which has enabled East Germany to rebound from the rubble and devastation of World War II, creating a workers’ paradise “where every day a new apartment block rises.”

 But the younger generation, says Weigel, cannot remember the lessons of history.
-They’re oblivious to the terrors wrought in the past by a mad Kaiser, and then a fascist dictator.
+They’re oblivious to the terrors wrought in the past by an impetuous Kaiser, and then a fascist dictator.
 Therefore, Weigel booms, “Our company is making an attempt to remember what should be remembered”—namely, that “in our reborn city, the horror is still out there.”
 Thus begins—so we are told—the Berliner Ensemble’s 1970 adaptation of 1920’s The Cabinet of Dr. Caligari.

 Got that?
 Maybe you also noticed that in Weigel’s speech, irony abounds.
 East Germany in the 1970s was hardly a workers’ dreamland.
 It was a country that had to build a wall across Berlin to stem the exodus of citizens trying to escape the social repression and economic inefficiency of the Soviet-backed regime.
 The “horror” that Weigel warned of, perhaps some mixture of neo-Naziism and Western capitalism, was in fact a horror within a horror.